 What can you do to prevent pelvic floor problems if you’ve had a hysterectomy?
 Being proactive is key.
 Follow these tips to protect your pelvic floor.

 Get Constipation Under Control

-Repeated straining from constipation, or even a single episode of intense straining, can damage the pelvic floor muscles.
-If you’re prone to constipation, it’s especially important to use a correct bowel emptying technique and position, eat a high-fiber diet that promotes softer stools, and use gentle vegetable laxatives or an enema, when needed, to promote bowel movements.
+Repeated straining from constipation or even a single episode of intense straining can damage your pelvic floor muscles.
+If you’re prone to constipation, use proper bowel emptying techniques, eat a high-fiber diet that promotes softer stools, and use gentle vegetable laxatives or an enema when needed to promote bowel movements.
 Talk to your doctor if you have persistent constipation.

 Address Frequent/Chronic Cough

-Choosing nutritionally-replete, minimally-processed whole foods diet is one of the best things you can do for your body.
-A diet rich in fruits, vegetables, whole grains, nuts, and healthy proteins can help you manage your weight and get your nutritional needs met.
-Avoid foods that cause abdominal bloating, constipation, or diarrhea, which can lead to straining during defecation or make it difficult to pass wind; these things can contribute to prolapse over time.
+A fiber-filled diet rich in fruits and vegetables, whole grains, nuts, and healthy proteins can help you manage your weight and stay regular.
+Avoid foods that cause abdominal bloating, constipation, or diarrhea, which can lead to straining on the toilet and make it difficult to pass wind; chronic straining can cause an organ to prolapse.

 Manage Your Weight

-We won’t lecture you on the importance of exercise for cardiovascular health—we know you’ve heard it before, but consider this: Having good strength and muscle tone reduces your risk of strain from everyday activities (lifting, pulling, pushing, etc.) and that, in turn, reduces your risk of prolapse and UI.
-Just be sure to avoid exercises that put excessive strain on your pelvic floor, such as intense core exercises, unsafe strength training, and high-impact aerobics and running, especially if you already have weak pelvic floor muscles.
+Having good strength and muscle tone reduce your risk of straining your muscles from everyday activities (lifting, pulling, pushing, etc.).
+This in turn reduces your risk of prolapse and UI.
+Just be sure to avoid exercises that put too much pressure on your pelvic floor—activities like intense core exercises, extreme strength training, high-impact aerobics, and running, especially if you already have weak pelvic floor muscles.